eric-h-kang/FaceMaskDetection/README.md

 # Results and Discussion

 The result of our model was an accuracy of 96% in being able to classify between the three classes: improper face mask usage, no mask, and proper face mask usage.
 In terms of Grad-CAM, the implementation was successful in building trust and transparency within our model: the model was looking at the correct areas to determine the face mask usage.

+Checkout our website and demo: https://github.com/elizabethmkim/FaceMaskDetection